Research projects in the Vision Sciences

-The 2019 Honours in Vision Science Information Brochure details the research projects that are available for prospective Honours and Masters Students in the Department of Optometry and Vision Sciences for 2019.
+The 2021 Research in Vision Science Information booklet details the research projects that are available for prospective Honours, Masters, and in some cases also for Research Higher Degree Students starting in Semester 1, 2021 in the Department of Optometry and Vision Sciences.

 Students will also find the brochure useful as it gives an indication of the diversity of research within the Department and also has information about potential projects and supervisors.